Jerr279/Password-manager/README.md

 ## Features

 - Secure AES encryption for password storage.
-- User-friendly interface built with WPF.
+- Password Generation (16 character NEW!)
 - Easily add and delete password entries.
 - Lightweight and easy to use.
 - Open-source: Users are free to use and contribute improvements.